4-DS/obj_detect_rest-data_load/README.md

 ### Component logic:
 At the CV Pipeline Model_Pack stage, the following steps occur:
 1. Model conversion
 - The model trained at the previous stage of the CV-Pipeline Model_Train is converted to a format corresponding to certain scenarios.
 For example, if the CV-Pipeline REST script is selected, the model can be converted to ONIX format, which provides the ability to deploy the model as a REST service.
-In the case of the Binary CV-Pipeline scenario, the model can be transmitted in the PyTorch format or another format in which it was trained.
 2. Packaging in bertoservice
 After converting the model, the model weights and all necessary artifacts (for example, the test image, the predicates of the test image) are packaged in bentoservice.
 Packaging in bentoservice allows you to create a containerized application that can be easily deployed and used for inference (prediction) on new data.
 ### Interface (input, output):